Vodafone goes unlimited with new SIM only deals on both 4G and 5G from £23/pm

 - Get up to speed with TechRadar's guide to 5G

-What's perhaps more interesting is that Vodafone's Unlimited Max tier costs the same for 5G as it does for 4G and there are no levels imposed at all.
+What's perhaps more interesting is that Vodafone's Unlimited Max tier costs the same for 5G as it does for 4G and there are no levels imposed at all - so this is the true 5G experience.
 Considering EE has been charging a premium for its 5G SIMOs (and with monthly limits on data use, too), it's exciting to see Vodafone offering full unlimited 5G access for just £30 per month.

 These SIMs will work with both 4G compatible devices and the new 5G phone deals we've started to see pop up.
 And with options to include the likes of Spotify, NowTV or Sky Sports for an additional £6, there is plenty of customisation available.